-The below chart depicts CAP to our PEO and the average of ourNon-PEO NEOs in relationship to our Organic Revenue Growth for the same period.
-The Company first directly aligned short-term incentive compensation with Organic Revenue Growth in 2022, where 35% of each NEO's short-term incentive compensation was tied to our Organic Revenue Growth Performance.
+The below chart depicts CAP to our PEO and the average of our Non-PEO NEOs in relationship to our Organic Revenue Growth for the same period.
+The Company first directly aligned short-term incentive compensation with Organic Revenue Growth in 2022, where 35% of each NEO's short-term incentive compensation was tied to our Organic Revenue Growth performance and such alignment continued in 2023.
 See "Executive Compensation: Compensation Discussion and Analysis - Our Executive Compensation Program in Detail - Our Pay Philosophy - Short-Term Incentive Compensation" for further details.